1 dead, 1 wounded in suspected home invasion in Westlake, police say

-LOS ANGELES (KABC) -- A person is dead following a possible home invasion gone wrong at an apartment complex in Westlake Sunday evening, Los Angeles police said.
+LOS ANGELES (KABC) -- A person is dead following a possible home invasion at an apartment complex in Westlake Sunday evening, Los Angeles police said.

 The incident occurred at about 5:45 p.m. in the 3000 block of Wilshire Boulevard.